Pune Police: Pune Police Public School

 Pune Police Public School (PPPS), started in the year 2003, is an English medium school under the management of Symbiosis and Pune Citizens' Police Foundation (PCPF).
 The school is affiliated to the Maharashtra State Board and imparts education from Nursery to Std X. 50% seats are reserved for children of policemen and 50% for the Open students.

 The school provides quality education to policemen’s children at affordable fees.
-A project of the Pune Citizens Police Foundation, PPPS is the first project of its kind in India and now this project has been replicated in places like Nasik, Thane and Nagpur.
+A project of the Pune Citizens Police Foundation, PPPS is the first project of its kind in India and now this project has been replicated in places including Nasik, Thane and Nagpur.
 Total strength in the academic year 2011–12 is 1142.
-The school is located opposite Rahul Theatre in Shivajinagar.
+The school is opposite Rahul Theatre in Shivajinagar.

-PPPS was the brain child of then Police Commissioner of Pune, Shri A.N.Roy in the year 2003.
+PPPS was the brain child of then Police Commissioner of Pune, Shri A. N. Roy in 2003.
 He wanted an English medium school for the police personnel’s children at affordable rates, thus came up the KG section of the PPPS.
 In 2005, primary and secondary classes were added besides the Mini KG.(Nursery).